If your child has outgrown their front bike seat, don't despair! There are some front bike seats that allow you to carry older childrenRead More

 Polisport Guppy Mini review - using a front bike seat for the first time

-Using a front bike seat for the first time is always a nerve racking experience – for the parent at least!
-Here, Juliet Kemp, mum to 13 month old Leon, tells us how she got on with the Polisport Guppy Mini front bike seat.
+Using a front bike seat for the first time is always a nerve racking experience - for the parent at least!
+Here, Juliet Kemp, mum to 13 month old Leon, tells us how she got on using the Polisport Guppy Mini front bike seat for the first time.

 How easy is the Polisport Guppy Mini front bike seat to fit?

-The Polisport Guppy Mini is a seat that fits on the front, attaching to the head tube between the top tube and down tube brazing.
-Helpfully, it comes with an extra piece to make the seat work even if that space on your bike isn’t big enough (a couple of inches) for the fixing.
-(I didn’t need this so can’t comment further.)
+The Polisport Guppy Mini (RRP £55) is a child seat that fits on the front of your bike.
+The version we were sent to review attached to the head tube between the top tube and down tube brazing.
+Helpfully, it comes with an extra piece to make the seat work even if that space on your bike isn't big enough (a couple of inches) for the fixing.
+(I didn't need this so can't comment further.).
+There is another version of the seat that fits to the frame if necessary, so make sure you're aware of which version you're buying (check out the specifications on the Polisport website)

 The fixing was very easy to fit; it took me about 10 minutes from opening the box to having the seat securely fitted for the first time.
 It took maybe 5 more minutes to get the foot supports in the right place, the foot straps shortened, and the seatbelt to the right length.
 Most of that was taken up with the foot straps, which were annoyingly tough to get back onto their clips.

 The one thing I really disliked about it was the difficulty of fitting the seat to the quick-release fixing.
 In theory you just push it in until it clicks.
-In practice I found it difficult to push in hard enough – the plastic flexes as you push, and you can’t put much pressure on the metal bars due to their position.
-The first time I used it, I didn’t hear it click in and eventually decided it must be in as I couldn’t pull it out again; I’ve since tried again and realised that it wasn’t fully clicked in at all that time.
-If I were taking the seat on and off daily I’d find this very frustrating to struggle with.
+In practice I found it difficult to push in hard enough - the plastic flexes as you push, and you can't put much pressure on the metal bars due to their position.
+The first time I used it, I didn't hear it click in and eventually decided it must be in as I couldn't pull it out again; I've since tried again and realised that it wasn't fully clicked in at all that time.
+If I were taking the seat on and off daily I'd find this very frustrating to struggle with, but it may loosen up with time.

-If you’re regularly going to swap the seat between bikes, you can buy an additional fixing kit for your second bike.
-For the occasional use on a second bike you’d have to switch the fixing between bikes – I did this once, and it took about 5 minutes.
+If you're regularly going to swap the seat between bikes, you can buy an additional fixing kit for your second bike.
+This is really useful if one parent is dropping off at nursery in the morning, and the other is picking up at night.
+For the occasional use on a second bike you'd have to switch the fixing between bikes - I did this once, and it only took about 5 minutes.

 What was it like using a front bike seat for the first time?

-Leon seemed very content when strapped into it for his first ride.
+Leon seemed very content when strapped into the front seat for his first ride.
 I, on the other hand, was a bit nervous!

 What I really loved about using the Guppy front seat was that Leon was right there in front of me.
 I could see him, chat to him, and he had the reassurance of my arms around him.
 I loved that enough, in fact, that I tried it on both my bikes just to see if I could make it work!
 I also liked the fact that, unlike with a rear seat, I would be able to put a pannier on the bike as well, as I don't like to cycle with a rucksack.